urosmiha/Cisco_Webex_Bots/README.md

 Here are a few things you would need to get started.
 Everything is well documented by each provider and fairly straight forward, so I would not be re-itterating, just follow the links.

-PLACEHOLDER: If you still need a bit of quidance or can't be bothered reading all this, you can checkout my video on this and follow those instructions: _comming soon..._

 ## Git (duh...)

 or maybe not really actually.
 You can always just download zip file... and have multiple versions 50 differet folders?
 Please don't do that.